jacobsenj/t3monitoring/README.rst

 How to start
 ------------
 Before you can actually monitor any installation, you need to install the extension *t3monitoring_client* on every installation (called "client").
-This extension provides the day which will be fetched by the master installation.
+This extension provides the data which will be fetched by the master installation.
 You can find this extension on github (https://github.com/georgringer/t3monitoring_client) or later in the TER.

 .. important:: Please secure the installation as much as possible, as it contains data of all your clients.
 Restrict access by running it in your intranet only, or at least use a *Basic HTTP Authentication*.